-This is my last Perth Property Investment Market update for 2018 as filmed live at our Perth Property Investors Meetup, covering the House Prices and Rental Prices and my predictions for what is to come.
+This is my last Property Investment Market update for 2018 as filmed live at our Perth Property Investors Meetup, covering the House Prices and Rental Prices and my predictions for what is to come.
 Watch the video here or see the transcription and graphs below.

 Transcription & Graphs

 So, I’ll cover up a bit of the Sale Market first and some of the key things we look at is the number of properties for sale.
 And this has been gradually trending down and whenever we look at any stats, we’re interested in trend not in individual one off stats.

 So the media often comes and reports on the monthly peak or the decrease and these are just snapshots and it’s just all noise.
 So it’s hard to know what’s actually worth paying attention to.

 They can talk about sales being up for the month or you know different things like this.
 It doesn’t actually really matter, what matters on any analysis is looking at ongoing trend and seeing how there’s always blips to seasonal activity.

 And what we want to look for is if something’s breaking out of trend because it’s very much like share trading analysis.
 It goes between bands and once it breaks through it then enters a new trend and once it does a series of successive points in the new trend line, then we can see what’s happening and start to make some decisions based on that.

 So our number for sale has been nicely trending down since September 15 which is the peak of worst number of properties for sale in the Perth market, Perth market wide.

 And you can notice here that we’ve actually had a blip above our ongoing trend which is a bit of an area for concern and there’s number of reasons that have come into that.